Charmingdc/QuoteApi/README.md

    ```bash
    curl https://quote-api-ashen.vercel.app/api/quotes
    ```
-   The response will be a JSON array of quotes.
+   The response will be a JSON of object of arrays of quotes.

 2. **Response Format**:
-   The API will return a JSON response containing objects of array of quotes.
+   The API will return a JSON response containing objects of arrays of quotes.

    Example response:
    ```json